Code-Institute-Submissions/milestone-project-135/README.md

 The idea for this website came to me as I am a keen netball player who wants to encourage my children to get involved in the sport from a young age.
 Often netball clubs are only available for children in their upper primary years, however I believe even younger children would benefit from learning more about and playing the sport.
 I have looked at ways to encourage my children’s interest in the sport and seen them really enjoy simple activities, and I thought it might be useful to create a platform that shares these ideas for other people in a similar situation.

 This was the second of four Milestone Projects that made up the Full Stack Web Development Program at The Code Institute.
-The main requirements were to make an interactive and responsive website with HTML5, CSS3 and JavaScript.
+The main requirements were to make an interactive and responsive website with HTML, CSS and JavaScript.

 Click [here](https://chloelewisdev.github.io/milestone-project-2/) to view the website live.